 The foresight bias explains why students overpredict memory for obviously related pairs but underpredict for unrelated pairs.
 The obvious relationship creates fluency during study, but this fluency doesn't help at test when the target word is absent.

 Robert Bjork's concept of desirable difficulties identifies learning conditions that reduce current performance but enhance long-term retention.
-These include spacing practice over time, interleaving different topics, and testing rather than restudying.
+These include spacing practise over time, interleaving different topics, and testing rather than restudying.

 Desirable difficulties feel harder because they are harder in the moment.
-Spaced practice feels less smooth than massed practice.
-Interleaved practice feels more confusing than blocked practice.
+Spaced practise feels less smooth than massed practise.
+Interleaved practise feels more confusing than blocked practise.
 Testing feels more effortful than restudying.
 This difficulty creates disfluency.

-When students space their practice and experience difficulty retrieving information from earlier sessions, they may conclude they're learning poorly.
-They might switch to massed practice, which feels more effective because material remains fresh and retrieval is fluent.
+When students space their practise and experience difficulty retrieving information from earlier sessions, they may conclude they're learning poorly.
+They might switch to massed practise, which feels more effective because material remains fresh and retrieval is fluent.
 In doing so, they sacrifice long-term learning for short-term comfort.

 Fluent vs. Effective: Study Methods That Fool You infographic for teachers